Mate2xo/.vsVim/README.md

 ## What's this?

 A simple, ready-to-use basic Vim IDE setup for web development with pre-configured plugin management.
-It's an attempt to bring VSCode's feel into Vim, and is aimed at beginner Vim users to get up and running quickly
+It's an attempt to bring VSCode's feel into Vim (as VSCode became too slow for me), and is aimed at beginner Vim users to get up and running quickly.

 ## Set up

 * Check with `$ vim --version` if you have `+ruby` and `+python3` support.
-If not, install and use either `vim-athena` or `vim-gnome` (this last one seems to be launchable via `$ vim.gtk3`)
+If not, install and use either `vim-athena` or `vim-gnome` (this last one seems to be launchable via `$ vim.gtk3`).
+If you don't care about Ruby programming, then just check that `+python3` support is enabled.
 * `python3` should be installed on your local machine, as well as `pynvim`(`$ pip3 install --user pynvim`) for Deoplete plugin

-## Install
+### Install

-* Clone this repo in your `~/` folder for linux users, or your default vim config folder for other OSs.
+* Clone this repo in your `~/` folder for linux users, or your default vim config folder for other OS (I don't know how other OS are setup with Vim, sorry).
-* Lauch vim with `$ vim +PackUpdate` command
+* Launch vim with `$ vim +PackUpdate` command
 * Restart Vim and start working

+### Customization

+For different flavors of this basic setup switch your cloned `~/.vim` folder's branch:
+* to the `ruby-rails` branch for up-to-date ruby support and rails very useful shortcuts (`:help rails`)
+* to the `lite` branch for a version without language servers (snappier on older PCs). --work in progress

-If you want to use some Ruby/Rails plugins added to this basic setup, switch your cloned `~/.vim` folder to the `ruby-rails` branch
+If you want to add your customizations to this setup, without overwriting the `~/.vim` folder when you update this repo, use the `custom_*.vimrc` files instead.
+These files are pulled at the end of `vimrc` and `minpac.vimrc`.

 ## What's included / How to use

-* [minpac plugin manager](https://github.com/k-takata/minpac): just put the repo names of the plugins you want in `minpac.vimrc`, and run `:PackUpdate`, and/or `:PackClean` to delete plugins that are not listed there.
+* [minpac plugin manager](https://github.com/k-takata/minpac): just put the repo names of the plugins you want to add in `custom.vimrc`, taking example on what's already included in `minpac.vimrc`, and run `:PackUpdate`, and/or `:PackClean` to delete plugins that are not listed there.
 * Essentials:
   * [vim-repeat](https://github.com/tpope/vim-repeat): allow `.` command to be also usable for plugin commands
   * [vim-sensible](https://github.com/tpope/vim-sensible): set sensible vimrc defaults